Ketogenic Diet—Everything You Need to Know

 Ketogenic diets recently overtook Paleo and vegan/plant-based diets as the most searched diets.
 They certainly are the buzz right now, but a lot of people are confused about what ketogenic diets are and how they might benefit from them.
 Read on to learn everything you need to know about a ketogenic diet.

 What’s a Ketogenic Diet?

-The ketogenic diet is a very low carbohydrate diet.
+The ketogenic diet is a very low-carbohydrate diet.
 It’s typically also low to moderate in protein and high in fat.
-Originally, the medical ketogenic diet contained at least 80% calories from fat, with low protein and very low carbohydrate.
-Nowadays, most people use modified ketogenic diets that can have as little as 60% calories from fat, especially if medium-chain triglycerides (MCTs), are included in the diet, as these fats are easily converted into ketone fuels, making the diet easier to stick to and with similar results.
+Originally, the medical ketogenic diet contained at least 80% calories from fat, with low protein and very low carbohydrate intake.
+Now, most people use modified ketogenic diets that can have as little as 60% calories from fat, especially if medium-chain triglycerides (MCTs), are included in the diet, as these fats are easily converted into ketone fuels, making the diet easier to stick to and with similar results.

 So, a keto meal typically includes protein from meats, fish, chicken, eggs, tofu, tempeh, nuts or seeds, or even small amounts of sprouted legumes, along with fats from oils (e.g. olive, macadamia, flax, hemp, butter, ghee, coconut oil).
 A good keto diet should also contain LOTS of fibrous (low-carb) veggies such as greens, broccoli, cauliflower, eggplant, peppers, tomatoes, and even some carrots and pumpkin.